top of page

 The paintings that cover every inch of the wall have an unrealistic beauty to them, portraying the Earth as a heavenly paradise.
 They are the windows for this windowless prison, ironically romanticizing the world that these characters may or may not have had a heavy hand in destroying.
 Oppenheimer and co-writer Rasmus Heisterberg don’t spell it out for us, leaving little drops that our doom-scrolling mentalities can use to fill out the rest.
 All we know is that the world has gone to shit, the family left everyone behind, and they refuse to talk about it.

 That all changes once Girl (Moses Ingram) enters the picture.
 She’s the sole survivor of her family, sharing the horror stories of the surface that the family refuses to reckon with.
 Oppenheimer’s documentaries about the Indonesian genocide held up a mirror to their subjects, forcing them to listen to their evasive explanations.
-This isn’t much different, with the lying by the family keeping them from doing anything more fulfilling than just surviving.
+This isn’t much different, with the family lying to them, keeping them from doing anything more fulfilling than just surviving.

 This could have so easily been an “eat the rich” satire in the same vein as Triangle of Sadness.
 There are several opportunities where Oppenheimer could have taken a cheap shot at these characters, putting them through the wringer while having us point and laugh at them.
 This is an absurdist concept with humorous moments, but it’s also so deftly sincere that you can’t simply excuse it.
 These are rich characters, both emotionally and financially, with their inner delusions offering a complex lesson on how we handle the horrors that are right in front us.